Marcus Armstrong: 2022

-In France, he qualified eighth.
+In France, Armstrong qualified eighth.
 Lining up third for the sprint race, he jumped Lawson at the start but he was back down in third on lap four.
 On lap nineteen, Armstrong made an unsuccessful overtake and collided with Daruvala which opened the door for Pourchaire, and the Frenchman forced him wide which dropped Armstrong to sixth.
 He was again forced off by Vips and he eventually finished in ninth, before being dropped to fourteenth for colliding with Daruvala.
 Once again in the feature race, his race finished on lap one as he was sent into a spin by David Beckmann, before being collected by Hauger.
 In Budapest, he took his first front row start in F2 by qualifying second.
 Ending the sprint race in seventh, despite contact with Daruvala.
 In the feature race, he stormed into the lead passing polesitter Ayumu Iwasa before turn one.
 However, a slow pit stop saw him passed by Pourchaire and Iwasa towards the end.
 He would also be jumped by Enzo Fittipaldi.
 Drivers behind passed him on fresher tyres, and Armstrong had to settle with sixth place in the end.

-In Spa-Francorchamps, he qualified 12th and made a brilliant start in the sprint race, passing five cars to take seventh place on the opening lap, and would finish in that position.
+In Spa-Francorchamps, Armstrong qualified 12th and made a brilliant start in the sprint race, passing five cars to take seventh place on the opening lap, and would finish in that position.
 In the feature race, he ended down in thirteenth after a penalty was given to him for forcing another driver off track.
 Zandvoort went better for him, he qualified ninth and started second for the sprint race.
 He was able to jump polesitter Clément Novalak and lead every remaining lap to claim his third win of the season.
 In the feature race, he made contact early on with Novalak while fighting over seventh but both came out unscathed.
 On the alternate strategy it was ruined when Marino Sato brought out the safety car, and Armstrong was not allowed to pit under safety car conditions.
 He pitted shortly after the safety car withdrew and he finished fourteenth.

-In Monza, he qualified third.
+In Monza, Armstrong qualified third.
 Armstrong initially finished sixth in the sprint race, but was given a five-second time penalty for gaining an advantage off-track.
 He was up to second before the pit stops and pitted during the lap eight safety car but entered beyond the pit lane entry bollard which earned a ten-second stop and go penalty, and was added by another of the same penalty for speeding in the pit lane.
 He eventually finished in twelfth.
 Armstrong had an uneventful Abu Dhabi weekend, he quietly achieved points in the feature race with ninth place.
 Once again, Armstrong ended thirteenth in the standings, with 93 points.